confluentinc/cp-docker-images/docs/installation/single-node-client.rst

     $ docker run -it --net=confluent --rm confluentinc/cp-schema-registry:|release| bash

    #.
-Run the Kafka console roducer against your Kafka cluster, instruct it to write to the topic ``bar``, read each line
+Run the Kafka console producer against your Kafka cluster, instruct it to write to the topic ``bar``, read each line
       of input as an Avro message, validate the schema against the |sr| at the specified URL, and indicate the format of the data.